1964 North Indian Ocean cyclone season: Cyclonic Storm One

-Severe Cyclonic Storm Two
+Very Severe Cyclonic Storm Two

 Under the influence of the ongoing onset of the southwest monsoon, a trough of low pressure developed over the Arabian Sea off the coast of Karnataka on June 6.
 It slowly moved northwards, and consolidated into a depression by the morning of June 9.
 The next morning, while the storm was moving northwestwards, the India Meteorological Department upgraded it to a Cyclonic Storm.
 Over the following days the storm intensified further into a very severe cyclonic storm, recurved northeastwards and crossed the coast of Gujarat near Naliya at a peak intensity of 969 hPa.
 The system rapidly degenerated inland and dissipated into a low-pressure area on June 13.
 27 deaths were reported due to the cyclone in India.
 Prolonged rains associated with the system triggered severe flooding in Pakistan that killed 450 people.
 Approximately 400,000 were affected by the floods and damage amounted to $4.1 million.